the-laurel/chain-proposals/evmos/A_Vision_for_Evmos_Proven_Independency.md

 An independent entity:
 - does not owe anything to anyone
-- has a sense making aparatus, for gathering data
+- has a sense-making apparatus, for gathering data
-- has a decision making aparatus, for taking decisions based on available data
+- has a decision-making apparatus, for taking decisions based on available data
-- has an executive aparatus, for executing approved decisions
+- has an executive apparatus, for executing approved decisions
 - has a body capable of all the above, which needs to be maintained in good shape
 - has dreams and aspirations concerning its existence